 Consular officers are authorized to determine eligibility for a visa to the United States.
 In most cases, the officer will make this decision immediately after the interview.
 If some document is missing, or an additional document needed, or if your case requires further administrative processing for any reason, the officer will inform you of this at the end of the interview, and give you a paper explaining what is needed.
 If additional documents are requested, you will have one year (or, for Diversity Visas, until the end of the program on September 30th) to provide the missing documents.
 If your case needs Admin Review, we will notify you when the review is complete.
 We cannot predict how long such a review will take.
 If the officer decides to refuse the visa, the officer will discuss this with you at the interview.

-If your visa is approved, you can usually pick up your passport and visa four business days after the approval.
-You must come to the Consulate sidewalk window between 3:30 and 4:00.
+If your visa is approved, you can usually pick up your passport and visa one week after approval at the ARAMEX office you selected.
 However, unexpected events can cause a delay in the processing of your visa.
 For this reason, the Consulate strongly recommends that you do not make any final commitments such as purchasing tickets or selling property until you actually have the visa in your possession.

 The Consulate will not be responsible for any financial or other damage you incur because of delays in processing your visa.